saifurahman907/documentation/content/developer/howtos/upgrade_custom_db.rst

 - Views not working: During the upgrade, if a view causes issues because of its content, it gets disabled.
 You can find the information on disabled views on the :ref:`Upgrade report
   <upgrade/upgrade_report>`.
-This view needs to be activated again.
-To achieve this, we recommend
+This view needs to be activated again (or removed if not useful anymore).
-  the use of migration scripts.
+  To achieve this, we recommend the use of upgrade scripts.
 - :doc:`Module data <../tutorials/define_module_data>` not updated: Custom records that have the ``noupdate`` flag are not updated when upgrading the module in the new database.
-For the custom data that needs to be updated due to changes in the new version, we recommend to use migration scripts to do so.
+For the custom data that needs to be updated due to changes in the new version, we recommend to use upgrade scripts to do so.
+See also: :meth:`update_record_from_xml`.

 .. _upgrade_custom/testing_rehearsal: